Find out what happens when you see your GP and how to get the most out of your appointment.

 Tests your GP might do

-After your examination, your doctor might need to refer you to hospital for tests and x-rays.
-Or you might be referred directly to a specialist.
+After your examination, your doctor might need to refer you to hospital for tests.
+Or they might refer you directly to a specialist.

 Ask your GP to explain if they don’t think you need a referral or any tests.
 They might ask you to come back in a week or two if your symptoms continue.
 Go back if they change or get worse.